-EU restrictive measures - Special rules apply for entities subject to [EU restrictive measures](#) under Article 29 of the Treaty on the European Union (TEU) and Article 215 of the Treaty on the Functioning of the EU (TFEU)13.
+EU restrictive measures - Special rules apply for entities subject to [EU restrictive measures](#) under Article 29 of the Treaty on the European Union (TEU) and Article 215 of the Treaty on the Functioning of the EU (TFEU) and entities covered by Commission Guidelines No [2013/C 205/05](#)).
 Such entities are not eligible to participate in any capacity, including as beneficiaries, associated partners, third parties giving in-kind contributions, subcontractors or recipients of financial support to third parties (if any).

-EU conditionality measures - Special rules apply for entities that are subject to measures adopted on the basis of EU Regulation 2020/2092.
-Such entities are not eligible to participate in any funded role (beneficiaries, subcontractors, recipients of financial support to third parties, etc).
+EU conditionality measures - Special rules apply for entities subject to measures adopted on the basis of EU Regulation 2020/2092.
+Such entities are not eligible to participate in any funded role (beneficiaries, affiliated entities, subcontractors, recipients of financial support to third parties, etc).